Haddon-Sandefur/Football_Stat_Scraper/README.md

 - Legacy Version + Files ======================================================================================================

-Anything not marked with "_v2" in the file is LEGACY: Below you will find the old Read Me file for the legacy code and data.
+Below you will find the old ReadMe file for the legacy code and data.

 Hey there.